 Type of Product: | Treatment and repellent |

 We think that Ark Naturals Flea Flicker!
-Tick Kicker! spray is the best overall natural flea treatment and repellent for cats because, for starters, it is veterinarian recommended, which says something about the quality and effectiveness of this product.
-It uses natural, botanical ingredients such as geraniol, a type of plant oil that comes from geraniums and other plants, and eugenol, another name for clove oil.
+Tick Kicker!
+Dog & Cat Spray spray is the best overall natural flea treatment and repellent for cats because, for starters, it is veterinarian-recommended, which says something about the quality and effectiveness of this product.
+It uses natural botanical ingredients, such as geraniol, a type of plant oil that comes from geraniums and other plants, and eugenol, another name for clove oil.
 This spray also contains peppermint and along with geraniol and eugenol, these ingredients work to treat and keep fleas away due to the strong smell that fleas don’t like.

-This spray is great for cats with sensitive skin and it leaves behind a refreshing scent.
+This spray is great for cats with sensitive skin, and it leaves behind a refreshing scent.
 It’s also affordable and easy to use.
-However, even though the spray is diluted and the ingredients are regarded as safe by the US Food and Drug Administration (FDA), peppermint oil can still pose a risk for cats if it is ingested in large amounts.
-It’s very important to use the product only as intended and do not overspray your cat.
-As long as you follow the directions that are clearly specified in the bottle, your cat’s flea problem should diminish.
+However, even though the spray is diluted and the ingredients are regarded as safe by the US Food and Drug Administration, peppermint oil can still pose a risk for cats if it is ingested in large amounts.
+It’s very important to use the product only as intended, and not overspray your cat.
+As long as you follow the directions that are specified in the bottle, your cat’s flea problem should diminish.

 2. Natural Chemistry Natural Flea Spray for Cats – Best Value